chrisgrieser/obsidian-quadro/README.md

 ![Embedded block link in reading & source mode](./assets/embedded-blocklink_reading-and-source-mode.png)

-The underlying folder structure for coding looks like this (with the colors representing codes):
+The underlying folder structure for coding looks like this:

 ```txt
 .